 Today, the buying habits and locations of most consumers can be identified and segmented into small groups by targeting.

-It's easy to access the thousands upon thousands of mailing lists, telephone listings and e-mail addresses that are readily available to find whatever and whomever you, the small business owner desires.
+It's easy to access the thousands upon thousands of e-mail addresses, telephone listings and other mailing lists, that are readily available to find whatever and whomever you want.

-Mailing lists have been around for years and years, but with today's computer power, all sorts of specialized lists can be harvested from the main data-bases maintained by all of the major list houses.
+Mailing lists have been around for years and years, but with today's computer power, all sorts of specialized lists can be harvested.

 And the data on Facebook participants is a fertile area for informed marketers.